docsforadobe/after-effects-scripting-guide/docs/layers/layercollection.md

 **Description**

 Creates a new [AVLayer object](avlayer.md#avlayer) containing the specified item, and adds it to this collection.
-The new layer honors the “Create Layers at Composition Start Time” preference.
+The new layer honors the "Create Layers at Composition Start Time" preference.
 This method generates an exception if the item cannot be added as a layer to this CompItem.

 **Parameters**